 signed.
 Darkthrone remained firm in their convictions and knew that if Peaceville didn't want to release the album, they could

 fall back on Euronymous and his label, Deathlike Silence Productions.
 Not wanting to lose a recently signed band to some tiny

-drum, followed by a slow and ominous chanting in the background.
-The atmosphere that is created by this has to be heard to
+bass drum, followed by a slow and ominous chanting in the background.
+The atmosphere that is created by this has to be heard

 of a spoken word form, filled with hate, yet giving the impression that he is being strangled.